 Collards may not get as much attention as kale, but they should be on your radar as a nourishing leafy green to enjoy regularly.
 Cut into narrow ribbons and briefly stir-fried or braised, this leafy green is a standout its mild, sweet flavor.
-Maybe this shouldn’t be surprising; collard greens belong to the family of cruciferous vegetables (which includes cabbage and broccoli), none of which are very appealing when overcooked.

 The coolest way to cook collard greens (in my opinion) is to roll up the leaves, slice them very thinly, and stir-fry, sauté, or braise until just tender-crisp, retaining their vivid color and sweetness.
 Learn lots more about collard greens, plus a step-by-step for prepping, in this site’s Guide to Collard Greens.